-Students must have a 2.00 (on a 4.00 scale) cumulative GPA on all previous coursework to be eligible for automatic admission to UAFS.
-Students whose cumulative GPA falls below a 2.0 will be reviewed on their individual merits.
-Transfer students academically suspended from their last institution will not be allowed to enroll at UAFS until they are eligible for re-enrollment at that institution.
+Students must have a 2.00 (on a 4.00 scale) cumulative GPA on all previous coursework to be eligible for admission to UAFS.
+Students whose cumulative GPA falls below a 2.0 will be denied admission and given the option to appeal.
+Transfer students academically suspended from their last institution will not be allowed to enroll at UAFS until they provide documentation indicating that they are eligible for re-enrollment at that institution.